zakirdawood/zakirdawood/README.md

 <h2>About Me</h2>

 <p>I'm a computer science student at Toronto Metropolitan (formerly Ryerson) University.
 I enjoy working in a variety of fields, even if they're not CS-based.
-My interests currently lie in Software Development/Engineering and Data Analytics/Science.
-Though you will find a lot of my work here, you can find out more about me through my <a href="https://zakirdawood.herokuapp.com/" target="_blank">portfolio website</a>.</p>
+I currently specialize in data analytics and data science.
+Though you will find a lot of my work here, you can find out more about me through my <a href="https://zakir-dawood.onrender.com/" target="_blank">portfolio website</a>.</p>

 <h2>Skills</h2>
 <h3>Languages/Frameworks/Libraries</h3>